DevExpress/devextreme-documentation/api-reference/10 UI Components/GridBase/3 Methods/state(state).md

 Sets the UI component state.

 ##### param(state): Object
 The UI component's state to be set.
-Pass **null** to reset the state to default.
+Pass **null** to restore the initial state.

 ---
 After the state is set, the {WidgetName} reloads data to apply sorting, filtering, and other data processing settings.